szymor/soulfu/README.md

 4. If I like the changes, I will merge them.
 If not... well, don't worry.
 You can develop your fork of SoulFu on your own :)

 Having said that, I need to say that any help is really appreciated.
 Programmers, level designers, 2D/3D artists, translators, testers, etc. If you do not know where to start, just ask...

-If you want to talk about development of SoulFu, you can reach me out at #soulfu:matrix.org ([click to join Matrix](https://matrix.to/#/#soulfu:matrix.org)).

 ## Building the game
 Clone the repository: